Five Nights at Freddy's 4: Plot

 Playable minigames in between nights tell the story of a young boy in 1983, presumed to be the player character.
 In the first minigame, he is locked in a bedroom with plush toys that he considers to be his "friends".
 Throughout the minigame, a plush based on the animatronic Fredbear talks to him, strengthening his fear of the animatronics from a family restaurant near his home.
 Throughout the subsequent minigames, the boy is terrorized by his older brother, being deliberately scared, bullied, abandoned at the restaurant, and unwillingly locked in its parts and services room.

 In the sixth minigame, the boy is tormented once more by his older brother and several other bullies that take advantage of his fear, eventually leading them to put the boy head-first into Fredbear's mouth, labeling it as a "kiss".
-Suddenly, the latter bites down on the boy and crushes him as the bullies watch in horror.
+Fredbear bites down on the boy, crushing him to death as the bullies watch in horror.
 On the seventh minigame, the boy is shown in a dark area surrounded by his toys and is told by an unknown voice that they will "put [him] back together".
-The toys slowly fade out, and soon the boy weeps and fades as well, while the faint sound of a heartrate monitor plays, implying the boy has died after being bitten by Fredbear.
-If the player beats the game on the unlockable “Nightmare” mode, a metal box is shown to the player which cannot be opened, with the game stating, "Perhaps some things are best left forgotten, for now," if the player tries to open it.
-The contents of the box or its meaning is never explained or elaborated on.
+The toys slowly fade out, and soon the boy weeps and fades as well, while the faint sound of a heartrate monitor plays.

+If the player beats the game on the unlockable "Nightmare" mode, a metal box is shown to the player which cannot be opened.
+If the player tries opening it, text appears above the box, saying: "perhaps some things are best left forgotten, for now."
+The contents of the box, or its meaning, is never explained.